 Rebecca Addelman (RA): It was definitely telling a story about the couple.
 It was written in the wake of my own divorce, as a relatively young person.
 There are things in life that feel so seismic that they’re with you forever.
 I couldn’t write anything else until I wrote this.

 I had a lot to say about being a young woman not just in the workplace, but in this kind of workplace, which is something I was very familiar with.

 I just tried to put [Franny] in a place where nothing in her life was on stable footing, even this marriage.
 Marriage is supposed to be something that is so permanent and gives you a foundation in life.
 The way that Franny and Dan get married is so impulsive and, yes, full of love, but not done with caution and thoughtfulness.

-7R: When you’re writing a story that’s so personal, how do you navigate the extent to which you’re going to fictionalise it?
+7R: When you’re writing a story like Paper Year that’s so personal, how do you navigate the extent to which you’re going to fictionalise it?

 I remember reading the early drafts thinking, “More things need to happen here.”
 My real life was, for me, emotionally exciting and turbulent, but it wasn’t actually that eventful.
 It wasn’t something that anyone would want to watch.
 So I started to fictionalise it based on what I now wanted the characters on the page to do and how I wanted them to treat each other — how I wanted that relationship to end, which is very different from how my relationship ended.

 When you cast it, your brain has to crack open, because it’s no longer the person you pictured in your head.
 It’s someone completely different who brings their own experience and point of view to the character.
 It’s so great to have these incredibly talented new people come in and open up the project.
 Once I cast Eve Hewson in the role, she embodied it so well that I don’t watch her and think, “That’s me up on screen.”
 Nothing about it, anymore, reminds me of myself, besides some of the emotional journey she’s going through.